jxia3/cs1380/README.md

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

+When you have internet services running across multiple machines, it might be useful to request to run a procedure on a different machine.
+The procedure may need access to data that is stored on a specific machine, or the procedure may be computationally expensive.
+The `createRPC` function packages a procedure so that other machines can request to run the procedure on the current machine.
+At a high level, `createRPC` creates a receipt that can be sent over the network, and anyone with the receipt can request the creator to run a procedure.

 # M1: Serialization / Deserialization

 ## Summary